 This will take time and effort.
-A person trapped in sexual sin often lacks meaningful relationships.
-But by God's grace he can begin to cultivate Godpleasing relationships with his spouse and children and brothers and sisters in the Body of Christ.
+A person who has been trapped in sexual sin often lacks meaningful relationships.
+But by God's grace he can begin to cultivate God-pleasing relationships with his spouse and children and brothers and sisters in the Body of Christ.

-E.g.-
+E.g.-The church is God's intended support group!